Menu Close

 Some individuals, especially those with certain medical conditions, may find it challenging to adapt to the clock change.
 This can lead to sleep disturbances and mood disruptions.

 Even a one-hour shift in time can disrupt your internal body clock and lead to mood disturbances.
-These seemingly minor changes can have real and sometimes noticeable effects on your mental health and wellbeing.
+These seemingly minor changes can have real and sometimes noticeable effects on your wellbeing such as your eating habits.

 When do the clocks change?

-In the UK, the clocks spring forward by one hour on the last Sunday in March at 1am and fall back by one hour on the last Sunday in October at 2am.
-The clocks can change at different times of the year across the world, so if you’re travelling it might be wise to find out if this happening wherever you’re going.
+In the UK, the clocks spring forward by one hour on the last Sunday in March at 1am. and fall back by one hour on the last Sunday in October at 2am.
+You can check here for the exact dates.

 What are the possible effects of the clock changes?